 Sample Scores and Recordings

 It should go without saying that my original work as presented on these pages is all copyright.
-If you want to make use of any of it for purposes other than auditioning/playing it back on your own computer, please have the courtesy to discuss it with me first.
+If you want to make use of any of it for purposes other than auditioning/playing it back or learning the tunes for yourself, please have the courtesy to discuss it with me first.

 Get Scorch